ALD-ALLY

 Program Overview and Target Audience

-The joint providership of Purdue University College of Pharmacy and Focus Medical Communications are pleased to present the ALD-ALLY (Alcohol-associated Liver Disease patients deserve ALcohol LiteracY) Conference.
-The initiative will bring together renowned experts to delve into the latest developments concerning ALD.
-The initiative’s targeted reach is healthcare professionals, including gastroenterologists, hepatologists, nurse practitioners, physician associates, and nurses.
+Columbia University is pleased to present the ALD-ALLY (Alcohol-associated Liver Disease patients deserve ALcohol LiteracY) Conference.
+This meeting will bring together renowned experts to delve into the latest developments in ALD and MetALD.
+The initiative’s targeted reach is healthcare professionals, including gastroenterologists, hepatologists, nurse practitioners, physician associates, social workers, nurses, and liver or transplant-allied professionals.

 Learning Objectives